layervault/divergence/README.md

 This copies all of the necessary files into the current folder for you.

+### DNS

+You have to do this manually for now.
+Hopefully in the future, Divergence will be able to automatically handle the DNS setup.
+All you need to do is create an A record with a wildcard subdomain that points to your testing server IP.

 ## Config

 All configuration happens in `config/config.rb`.
 You must set the git repository root and the application root before using divergence.